-In addition to her extensive employment defense experience that spans nearly three decades, Linda provides employers and employees with anti-harassment trainings and counsels in proper discipline, discharge and policies.
+Spanning nearly three decades, Linda provides employers and employees with anti-harassment training and counsel, and regularly drafts proper discipline, discharge, and policies.

-As a former Adjunct Professor at the John Marshall Law School, Linda taught classes that covered advocacy writing and introductions to computer research.
+As a former Adjunct Professor at the University of Illinois Chicago School of Law, Linda taught classes on advocacy writing and introductions to computer research.

 - Chicago Bar Association